JoshuaW1990/bus_arrival_prediction/readme.md

 Among these functions, `download_history_file` will download the compressed historical data into required path.
 Users need to decompress these historical data before using `obtain_history` function.

 All the other functions will generate the corresponding data table.
-Considering users might choose different way to store the dataset, these function also provide two strategies for storing the dataset.
-In all the functions with prefix `obtain_`, users can choose to provide a `save_path` or not.
-If the user doesn't provide the `save_path`, these functions will not export the data into specific files and the user can use the return value to store them into database with functions like `pandas.to_sql`.
-If the user provides the `save_path`, the functions will export the data into the corresponding file in `save_path`.
+Considering users might choose different way to store the dataset, these function also provide two strategies for storing the dataset: In all the functions with prefix `obtain_`, users can choose to provide a `save_path` or `engine`.

+* If the user provides the `save_path` to indicate the directory of the file to store data, these functions will export the data into the file according to the `save_path`.
+* If the user provides the `engine` to connect the database, these functions will write the data into the database.
+* If the user doesn't provide any of them, these functions will neither export the file by directory nor write the data into dabase by `engine`.

 More examples can be found in `example.py` file.

+**Note**:
+For large data(>100 MB), the efficiency of the functions `pandas.to_sql` and `pandas.read_sql` is very slow.
+Since in all of these functions, `pandas.to_sql` is called, users need to pay attention to the size of the data before exporting them into database.

 ### Implementation